Yuma Proving Ground

 Known Toxins

-If you were stationed or worked at Yuma Proving Ground and have experienced adverse health effects, you may be eligible for compensation.
+If you were stationed or worked at Yuma Proving Ground and have experienced adverse health effects, you could be eligible for monthly compensation and disabled veteran benefits.
+Contact our Arizona VA disability lawyers for a free case evaluation.

 *Effects are according to the Center for Disease Control and Prevention’s Agency for Toxic Substances & Disease Registry unless otherwise noted.